Friday, 14 December 2012

 PHENOMENA OF THE CHILD AND THE CHILD

-atmospheric-oceanic phenomena that occur cyclically varying periods of 2-7 years.
+atmospheric oceanic phenomena that occur cyclically varying periods of 2-7 years.
 Have a higher incidence in the Pacific Ocean and around the latitude of Ecuador.
 Its effects are regional and global status as transforming the climate of almost the entire Earth.
 For example, during the 1997-1998 El Niño event in Mongolia temperature reached 42 ° C and precipitation in central Europe caused a major flood of the century.
+This phenomenon severely affects the social, economic and political status of countries, altering its production cycle and socio economic growth.

 Sikkim Manipal University introduced MBA in Banking and Finance